shaya2468/Lifti-server/README.md

 The controller's job is to

-1. parse the data from the request
+1. Parse the data from the request

-2. perform the proper db operation
+2. Execute the proper db operation

-3. return a response to the user according to what mongoDB returned. expressJS is used for handling the requests.
+3. Return a response to the user according to what mongoDB returned. expressJS is used for handling the requests.

 ### Public api's